 Ron Kuka, Program Coordinator, Faculty Associate (MFA: University of Iowa) has published short stories in the Iowa Journal of Literary Studies, Toyon, and Pavement magazines.
 His teaching has been recognized with the Chancellor’s Hilldale Award for Excellence in Teaching.
 He serves as Faculty Advisor of the undergraduate journal Madison Review and also helps coordinate the Oakhill Prison Humanities Project.

-Erika Meitner, Professor of English, Director of the MFA Program (MFA, University of Virginia) is the author of six books of poems, including Ideal Cities, winner of the National Poetry Series competition (Harper Collins), Holy Moly Carry Me (BOA Editions), winner of the 2018 National Jewish Book Award in poetry and a finalist for the 2018 National Book Critics Circle award in poetry, and most recently, Useful Junk (BOA Editions 2022).
+Erika Meitner, Professor of English (MFA, University of Virginia) is the author of six books of poems, including Ideal Cities, winner of the National Poetry Series competition (Harper Collins), Holy Moly Carry Me (BOA Editions), winner of the 2018 National Jewish Book Award in poetry and a finalist for the 2018 National Book Critics Circle award in poetry, and most recently, Useful Junk (BOA Editions 2022).
 Her poems have been anthologized widely, and have appeared in publications including The New York Times Magazine, The New Republic, Ploughshares, and American Poetry Review.
 She also creates larger-scale documentary photo/text projects on urban environments.

-Beth (Bich Minh) Nguyen, Dorothy Draheim Professor of English, Director of Wisconsin Institute for Creative Writing (MFA: University of Michigan) is the author of the memoir Stealing Buddha’s Dinner, the novel Short Girls, the novel Pioneer Girl, all published by Viking/Penguin, and the forthcoming memoir Owner of a Lonely Heart (Scribner 2023).
-She has received an American Book Award and a PEN/Jerard Award and her work has appeared in publications including The New Yorker, The Paris Review, Time Magazine, The New York Times, and Best American Essays 2021.
+Beth (Bich Minh) Nguyen, Dorothy Draheim Professor of English, Director of the MFA Program (MFA: University of Michigan) is the author of the recent memoir Owner of a Lonely Heart (Scribner), a New York Times Editors’ Choice Pick, as well as three other books with Viking/Penguin: the memoir Stealing Buddha’s Dinner, the novel Short Girls, and the novel Pioneer Girl.
+She has received an American Book Award and a PEN/Jerard Award and her work has appeared in publications including The New Yorker, The Paris Review, The Atlantic, Time, and Best American Essays.
 Her work has also been featured in numerous university and community reads programs.

-Sean Bishop, Program Administrator, Teaching Faculty (MFA: University of Houston) is Editor of the Wisconsin Poetry Series.
+Sean Bishop, Program Administrator, Teaching Faculty IV (MFA: University of Houston) is Editor of the Wisconsin Poetry Series.
 His collection of poems, The Night We’re Not Sleeping In, won the Kathryn A. Morton Prize and the Edna Meudt Poetry Award, and appeared from Sarabande Books.
 He is the recipient of the Poetry Foundation’s Ruth Lilly Poetry Fellowship and the Wisconsin Institute for Creative Writing’s Diane Middlebrook Poetry Fellowship, and his poems have appeared in Best New Poets, Harvard Review, Ploughshares, POETRY, and elsewhere.
 He is the former Managing Editor of Gulf Coast and Better (bettermagazine.org).

 Nate Marshall, Assistant Professor of English (MFA, University of Michigan) is the author of the poetry collection Finna (One World/Penguin Random House), recognized as one of the best books of 2020 by NPR.
 His first book, Wild Hundreds (Pitt Poetry Series), was a finalist for the NAACP Image Award in poetry.
 He is co-editor of The BreakBeat Poets: New American Poetry in the Age of Hip-Hop (Haymarket Books).
 Marshall also co-wrote the play No Blue Memories: The Life of Gwendolyn Brooks with Eve Ewing and records hip-hop as a solo artist and with the group Daily Lyrical Product.